modir/laminas-book/docs/mvc.md

 all actions to `IndexController`.
 The Index controller is used for defining the actions which work for your entire site.

+!!! note
-> It is not recommended to create huge controllers with hundreds of actions, because they are difficult to understand and support.
+    It is not recommended to create huge controllers with hundreds of actions, because they are difficult to understand and support.

 It is recommended to create new controller class for each model (or for most important ones) of your business logic domain.